Positive Train Control Project

 Project Overview

-The Positive Train Control (PTC) Project is an advanced signal system that will equip the corridor with federally-mandated safety technology and increase system capacity to help accommodate future increases in ridership demand.
+The Positive Train Control (PTC) Project is an advanced signal system that equips the corridor with federally-mandated safety technology.
 PTC will be interoperable with all other rail systems that access the Caltrain corridor, including commuter rail, freight rail and, in the future, high-speed rail.
-A portion of the system is planned to be operable by the end of 2018.
+The Caltrain PTC system was certified by the Federal Railroad Administration (FRA) in December 2020.

 PTC is a key component of the Caltrain Modernization Program that will electrify and upgrade the performance, operating efficiency, capacity, safety and reliability of Caltrain’s commuter rail service, providing a modernized rail service that will help meet growing ridership demand between San Francisco and San Jose.